All children and adults should be immunised against tetanus. See your practice nurse if you think that you are not fully immunised.

-I am going abroad - do I need a tetanus immunisation?
+I am going abroad - do I need tetanus immunisation?

 Usually not if you are up-to-date with your immunisations.
 However, if you are to travel to areas where medical attention may not be available, then a dose of vaccine may be advised.
 This is even if you have had five previous injections.
 In particular, if it has been more than 10 years since your last injection.
 This is a precautionary measure in case you have a very dirty wound and do not receive antiserum.
-Your doctor or practice nurse will advise.
+Your doctor or practice nurse will advise you further about this.

 Are there any side-effects from the tetanus vaccine?

 It is common to get a little redness and swelling around the injection site, which goes after a few days.
-Some people feel slightly unwell for a day or so, with a mild headache, slight aching of the muscles and a mild fever.
+Some people feel slightly unwell for a day or so, with a mild headache, slight aching of the muscles and a mild high temperature (fever).
 Severe reactions are extremely rare.

 Who should not receive the tetanus vaccine?

-If you are unwell with an illness causing a fever, it is wise to postpone an injection until the illness has gone (except if the dose is needed after a cut or wound).
+If you are unwell with an illness causing a high temperature (fever), it is wise to postpone an injection until the illness has gone (except if the dose is needed after a cut or wound).
 Also, you should not have another injection of vaccine if a previous injection caused a severe reaction.
 The tetanus vaccine is safe if you are pregnant or breast-feeding.

 Further reading & references